ZheikoN/Octanewearforum/README.md

   - this was resolved by having Django insert posts and threads into divs instead of paragraphs
 - **Single long word could break the design of website (deliberate damage testing)**
   - fixed by adjusting word wrapping in style.css
+- **Upon deployment Django-CKeditor component did not load**
+  - decided to temporarily use non-rich text editor to create new posts

 ---
 * [Go back to top](#table-of-contents)